Quick Answer

 Urban disaster preparedness includes making sure your home stays safe and livable during disruptions.
 Here’s what I recommend, especially for renters.

 Reinforce your entry points.
-A portable door security bar costs about $25 and installs in seconds.
+A portable door security bar — around $25 — installs in seconds and doesn’t require any modification to the door frame.
 Travel door alarms (small wedge-shaped devices) alert you if someone opens your door.
-Neither requires any modification to the door frame.
+Neither leaves a mark.

 Keep a fire extinguisher rated for kitchen and electrical fires (look for a 2A:10B:C rating).
 Mount it near your kitchen but not directly next to the stove — you need to be able to reach it without leaning over flames.